Blepharoplasty or eyelid surgery is designed to reduce the sign of aging in the upper and/or lower eyelids.

 If he feels it would be helpful, Dr. Landon may recommend another procedure in conjunction with blepharoplasty for more dramatic facial rejuvenation results.
 People undergo eyelid surgery to address imperfections that give the eyes a tired, sad, or angry appearance, or make them look prematurely aged.
-Eyelid surgery can correct the following:
+With Blepharoplasty Tampa patients can correct the following:

 It is helpful to note the difference between eye lift and brow lift surgery.
 While an upper eyelid removes redundant skin and tissue that has accumulated on the upper eyelid area, a brow lift (or forehead lift) raises the position of the skin on the forehead to increase the height of the brows.

 Both procedures do have a lifting effect to smooth sagging eyelid skin; However, some patients may benefit from one procedure versus the other.
 Dr. Landon will conduct an examination of the eyes and brow bone area to determine which procedure will provide the most optimal result.
 He is experienced in both procedures, and will only perform a forehead lift in the event the patient has sagging brows that are positioned too low on the face.